Ciaanh/XPChronicle/ui/xpbars/ARCHITECTURE_V2.md

 Notes:

 - These methods intentionally duplicate only needed behavior to avoid touching existing `PositionStoreMixin`.
-- The `PositionMixin` will not create or alter other `XPChronicleDB` keys; it operates only in `XPChronicleDB.barPositions`.
+- The `PositionMixin` will not create or alter other `XPBarEnhancedDB` keys; it operates only in `XPBarEnhancedDB.barPositions`.

 ### Style mixins (example: FlatBarStyleMixin v2 / `ui/xpbars/flatbar_v2/FlatBarStyleMixin.lua`)